Turquoise Hill Continues To Surprise Us In Q3

 Source: Turquoise

-Mr. Jeff Tygesen explained recovery in the third quarter, in terms of average daily concentrated throughput that stood at 115,400 tonnes.
+Mr. Jeff Tygesen explained recovery in the third quarter in terms of average daily concentrated throughput that stood at 115,400 tonnes.
 This quarterly average was approximately 9% above the average daily throughput of Q2, which remained comparatively lower due to the scheduled maintenance of concentrators during the second quarter.
 Likewise, the material mined in Q3 was 9% above mining output of Q2 (check the image below).

 Copper and Gold production from the concentrates:

 Moreover, the copper mined in Q2 experienced flat growth in Q3, but the gold output was considerably higher, around 29.2% more than Q2 output.
-According to Mr. Tygesen, the company managed to mine high-grade gold in 3Q2017 resulting in increased gold production.
+According to Mr. Tygesen, the company managed to mine high-grade gold in 3Q2017, resulting in increased gold production.
 The actual quantities of gold and copper production, including the ore grades, can be seen in the table below:

 Source: Turquoise News Release

-- Light green represents copper grades, production and sales volume;
+- Light green represents copper grades, production, and sales volume;

 - Likewise, yellow box represents relevant information for gold, and